le717/codetri-webhook/README.md

 1. Install Python 3.10+ [Poetry](https://python-poetry.org/) 1.2.0+
 1. If you want to use a pre-configured debug launch, also install VS Code
-1. Create required secret keys (default: `./secrets` or environment)
+1. Create required secret keys in `./secrets`
 1. Run `poetry install`
 1. Launch the service using the provided VS Code launch configuration